 In one sentence, Wicab now helps blind patients with orientation, mobility, and object recognition using a tongue display unit.
 Named BrainPort V100, the vision aid device is composed of a pair of sunglasses, a stamp-sized tongue array, and a hand-held controller.

-A video camera is mounted on the sunglasses to photograph in real time the user’s surroundings.
-On its website, Wicab explains, “The camera works in a variety of lighting conditions and has an adjustable field of view.
+“The camera works in a variety of lighting conditions and has an adjustable field of view.
 The tongue array contains 400 electrodes and is connected to the glasses via a flexible cable so it can’t be dropped and lost.”

 “Users feel moving bubble-like patterns on their tongue which they learn to interpret as the shape, size, location, and motion of objects in their environment,” the company reveals on its website.

 Black pixels lead to no stimulation, whereas white pixels lead to a strong shock.
 Finally, gray levels provoke medium levels stimulation.
 Users can adjust the level of stimulation with the remote control.
 The remote can also zoom and change the contrast.

 The tongue display unit comes with two reusable lithium batteries with charger.
 The system can run up to three hours on a single charge.

 BrainPort V100 is the first vision aid model – and currently the only one – of the company on the market.
 It received approval for consumer use in 2015, after almost twenty years of research.
 At that time, the price of the device was $10,000 but it has now dropped to $7,995.
 Visit WisconsinAcademy.org for more information.